Uriel-David/Desafio_Integer_PHP-Laravel/README.md

 ## Notes
 If you want to use the command in a simplified way, in this case just `sail command...` just enter this command in the terminal `alias sail='sh $([ -f sail ] && echo sail || echo vendor/bin/sail) '`.

+There is a very simple test suitcase for the controller, where you can if you want to run the command `./vendor/bin/sail artisan test tests/Unit/ToDoControllerTest.php`, Furthermore, if necessary, there is a seeder created to supply all tables in both the standard base and the test base, just run the command `./vendor/bin/sail artisan db:seed --env=testing` the parameter `-- env=testing` is to call the env from test instead of development.